-- Transponder services-an aggregate increase of \$6.2 million, of which \$23.8 million is attributable to ASC 606 adjustments.
-Excluding the impact of ASC 606 adjustments, the resulting decrease of \$17.6 million is primarily due to an \$8.5 million net decrease in revenue from network services customers and a \$7.8 million decrease in revenue from media customers.
-The decrease in network services revenue was mainly due to declines for wide-beam wireless infrastructure and enterprise services due to non-renewals and renewals at lower pricing largely in the Latin America, Europe, and Asia-Pacific regions.
+- Transponder services-an aggregate increase of \$8.6 million, of which \$23.7 million is attributable to ASC 606 adjustments.
+Excluding the impact of ASC 606 adjustments, the resulting decrease of \$15.1 million is primarily due to an \$8.8 million net decrease in revenue from network services customers and a \$5.2 million decrease in revenue from media customers.
+The decrease in network services revenue was mainly due to declines for wide-beam wireless infrastructure and enterprise services due to non-renewals and service contractions and fewer collections from customers in the third quarter of 2018 as compared to the prior year period.
 These declines were partially offset by increases for maritime and aeronautical mobility applications.
-The decrease in media revenue resulted primarily from non-renewals from certain customers in the North America region, a contractual credit provided to a customer, and fewer collections from cash-basis customers in the second quarter of 2018 as compared to the prior year period. - Managed services-an aggregate decrease of \$0.1 million, inclusive of an increase of \$1.7 million attributable to ASC 606 adjustments.
-Excluding the impact of ASC 606 adjustments, the resulting decrease of \$1.8 million is primarily due to a decrease of \$3.2 million in revenue from network services customers relating in part to point-to-point trunking applications which are switching to fiber alternatives, and a decrease of \$1.2 million in revenue from our government customers, partially offset by an increase of \$2.9 million in revenue from media customers for managed video solutions. - Channel-an aggregate increase of \$0.1 million, remaining effectively unchanged from the prior year period.
+The decrease in media revenue resulted primarily from non-renewals from certain customers in the North America region. - Managed services-an aggregate decrease of \$14.3 million, inclusive of an increase of \$1.6 million attributable to ASC 606 adjustments.
+Excluding the impact of ASC 606 adjustments, the resulting decrease of \$15.8 million is primarily due to a decrease of \$14.8 million in revenue from media customers largely due to \$13.5 million in advanced payments forfeited and fees related to a partial customer contract termination in the three months ended September 30, 2017 with no comparable amounts in the three months ended September 30, 2017 with no comparable amounts in the three months ended September 30, 2018, a \$1.4 million decrease in revenue from network services customers relating to point-to-point trunking applications which are switching to fiber alternatives, and a decrease of \$1.2 million in revenue for managed network applications from our government customers.
+These declines were partially offset by an increase of \$1.9 million in revenue from network services customers largely related to mobility applications. - Channel-an aggregate decrease of \$0.4 million related to a continued decline due to the migration of international point-to-point satellite traffic to fiber optic cable, a trend we expect will continue.